mrinal054/gastrointestinal-video-classifier/README.md

 | 6 | 1 |  0 |
 | 7 | 1 |  0 |

-**This work has been accepted at the Digestive Disease Week 2024.**
+**This work is the updated version of our previous implementation accepted at the Digestive Disease Week 2024.**

 ## Citation
 Gopalakrishnan, Keerthy, et al. "Tu2015 A NOVEL 3D CONVOLUTIONAL NEURAL NETWORK BASED DEEP LEARNING MODEL FOR GASTROINTESTINAL ENDOSCOPIC VIDEO CLASSIFICATION: FEASIBILITY STUDY."
 Gastroenterology 166.5 (2024): S-1493.